vsmolyakov/mle/README.md

 # mle
-Machine Learning Engineering with a focus on deployment of ML models in production.
+Machine Learning Engineering (MLE) with a focus on deployment of ML models in production.

 **Random Forest Classifier Docker Deployment**